Physics-Informed Spectral Modeling for Hyperspectral Imaging: Related work

 Given that the RS-specific domain knowledge can be often represented in symbolic form, a number of works can be seen as subscribing to the paradigm of \emph{neurosymbolic} AI \cite{neural-symbolic, neurosymbolic-ai}.
-Harmon et al.\ \cite{tree-crown} used probabilistic soft logic rules to encode expert insights into a neuro-symbolic model has shown promise for improving tree crown delineation, enabling it to learn beyond annotated data.
-Incorporating domain knowledge in the form of equations embedded in the loss function proved particularly effective in the classification of rare tree species, while also enhancing model explainability \cite{trees-neuro}.
+Harmon et al.\ \cite{tree-crown} used probabilistic soft logic rules to encode expert insights into a neuro-symbolic model, improving tree crown delineation and enabling generalization beyond annotated data.
+Incorporating domain knowledge in the form of equations embedded in the loss function proved particularly effective in the classification of tree species, while also enhancing explainability \cite{trees-neuro}.
 Chen et al.\ \cite{neurosymbolic-minerals} discussed implications for mineral prediction, underscoring the synergy between symbolic reasoning and neural methods.
-Potnis et al.\ \cite{neuro-scene} investigated the integration of geospatial knowledge graphs into deep learning models to enhance neurosymbolic AI for remote sensing scene understanding (land-use classification, object detection, and instance segmentation).
+Potnis et al.~\cite{neuro-scene} integrated geospatial knowledge graphs into DL models to enhance neurosymbolic AI for RS scene understanding.

-\mname's novelty in relation to past work consists in explicit modeling of spectral components using continuous, differentiable formulas, which facilitates self-supervised training and is more interpretable than DL approaches.
+\mname's novelty in relation to past work consists in explicit modeling of spectral components using continuous, differentiable formulas, which facilitates self-supervised training from small data and is more interpretable than DL approaches.